Freilichtbuehne/nova-defender/README.md

 ## FAQ

 ### How is an open source anticheat supposed to work?
 Currently **only some simple cheats are detected**.
 Since the source code of Nova Defender is open and visible, cheats can be easily modified to be undetected again.
-Therefore, **owners of large servers can request the extension of the anticheat, which also detects external, new or paid cheats by name**.
+Therefore, **owners of large servers can request the paid extension of the anticheat, which also detects external, new or paid cheats by name**.
 Feel free to contact me directly via Steam for this.
 However, I reserve the right to refuse the request even without providing a reason.

 ### Does it detect C++ cheats?
 Yes.
 Of course not all, but many of the most commonly used cheats.
 However most advanced cheats are only detected with the extended version (see question above).
 It is not bound to the programming language like C++.
 It can also detect external cheats that are written in Rust.